 The Company has entered into commodity futures contracts and other derivative instruments on various commodities to mitigate the price risk associated with forecasted purchases of materials used in our manufacturing process.
 The derivative instruments have been designated and qualify as part of the Company's commodity cash flow hedging program.
 The objective of this hedging program is to reduce the variability of cash flows associated with future purchases of certain commodities.
-The total notional values of derivatives that have been designated and qualify for this program were \$26 million and \$17 million as of December 31, 2013 and 2012, respectively.
+The total notional values of derivatives that have been designated and qualify for this program were \$9 million and \$26 million as of December 31, 2014 and 2013, respectively.

 Our Company monitors our mix of short-term debt and long-term debt regularly.
 From time to time, we manage our risk to interest rate fluctuations through the use of derivative financial instruments.
 The Company has entered into interest rate swap agreements and has designated these instruments as part of the Company's interest rate cash flow hedging program.
 The objective of this hedging program is to mitigate the risk of adverse changes in benchmark interest rates on the Company's future interest payments.
-The total notional values of these interest rate swap agreements that were designated and qualified for the Company's interest rate cash flow hedging program were \$1,828 million and \$1,764 million as of December 31, 2013 and 2012, respectively.
+The total notional values of these interest rate swap agreements that were designated and qualified for the Company's interest rate cash flow hedging program were \$4,328 million and \$1,828 million as of December 31, 2014 and 2013, respectively.

-The following table presents the pretax impact that changes in the fair values of derivatives designated as cash flow hedges had on AOCI and earnings during the years ended December 31, 2013, 2012 and 2011 (in millions):
+The following table presents the pretax impact that changes in the fair values of derivatives designated as cash flow hedges had on AOCI and earnings during the years endedDecember 31, 2014, 2013 and 2012 (in millions):

-Gain (Loss) Recognized in Other Comprehensive Income ("OCI") Location of Gain (Loss) Recognized in Income 1 Gain (Loss) Reclassified from AOCI into Income (Effective Portion) (Iı A Gain (Loss) gnized in Income neffective Portion and Amount Excluded from tiveness Testing) 2013 Foreign currency contracts \$ 218 Net operating revenues \$ 149 \$ 1 Foreign currency contracts 52 Cost of goods sold 32 2 Interest rate contracts 169 Interest expense (12) (3) Commodity contracts 2 Cost of goods sold (2) Total \$ 441 \$ 167 \$ (2) 2012 Foreign currency contracts \$ 59 Net operating revenues \$ (46) \$ 2 Foreign currency contracts 34 Cost of goods sold (23) - Interest rate contracts 1 Interest expense (12) 2 Commodity contracts (4) Cost of goods sold (1) - Total \$ 90 \$ (82) \$ 2 2011 Foreign currency contracts \$ 3 Net operating revenues \$ (231) \$ 2 Interest rate contracts (11) Interest expense (12) (1) Commodity contracts (1) Cost of goods sold Total \$ (9) \$ (243) \$ (1)
+Gain (Loss) Recognized in Other Comprehensive Income ("OCI") Location of Gain (Loss) Recognized in Income 1 Gain (Loss) Reclassified from AOCI into Income (Effective Portion) Gain (Loss) Recognized in Income (Ineffective Portion and Amount Excluded from Effectiveness Testing) 2014 Foreign currency contracts \$ 973 Net operating revenues \$ 121 \$ Foreign currency contracts 50 Cost of goods sold 34 2 Foreign currency contracts (218) Other income (loss) - net (108) Interest rate contracts (180) Interest expense - - Commodity contracts - Cost of goods sold 3 - Total \$ 625 \$ 50 s - 2013 Foreign currency contracts \$ 218 Net operating revenues \$ 149 \$ 1 Foreign currency contracts 52 Cost of goods sold 32 2 Interest rate contracts 169 Interest expense (12) (3) Commodity contracts 2 Cost of goods sold (2) - Total \$ 441 \$ 167 \$ (2) 2012 Foreign currency contracts \$ 59 Net operating revenues \$ (46) \$ 2 Foreign currency contracts 34 Cost of goods sold (23) Interest rate contracts 1 Interest expense (12) 2 Commodity contracts (4) Cost of goods sold (1) Total \$ 90 \$ (82) \$ 2 relationship.